Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Reflection Functions.md

 ```

 ### createInstance(variableToSave:String, className:String, ?args:Array\<Dynamic\> = null)
-Creates an instance of an object from the class constructor (which is basically the new() arguments that you see).
+Creates an instance of an object from the class constructor (which is basically the new() arguments from a class);
 Class Constructor Example from the `Character` class:
 ```haxe
 new Character(x, y, json, isPlayer);